nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_advantages.md

 *What if your state doesn’t accept the UPA?*

-Learn about your State’s Partnership registration and operation guidelines on your State Secretary’s or Registrar's official government website.
+Learn about your State’s Partnership registration and operation guidelines on your <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">State Secretary’s</a> or Registrar's official government website.

 ## 2. Minimal Paperwork